 On the next page is an excerpt from a recent report in the style Our Dogs uses:

 Bearded Collie: A very enjoyable day, a good entry with a reassuring depth of quality.
 All exhibits were clean and well presented and on the whole temperaments appeared good.
 I did find a few with level mouths, whilst not a major concern it does need watching when breeding on.
 One thing that did disappoint was the very poor conditioning on some exhibits.
 Beardies are a working breed and as such should be shown in good hard condition.
-Many were excessively overweight, flabby and devoid of any kind of muscle tone.
+Many were excessively overweight, flabby, and devoid of any kind of muscle tone.
 Several exhibits that had great appeal when stacked were let down by poor conditioning and were unable to move as their construction suggested they should.
 I know much emphasis is put on a big glamorous coat these days and letting your dog run freely does put this at risk, but there has to be a sensible balance.
 Lean and supple the Standard says and that is what I look for.

 VD (4,1) 1 Christie Ch Brenriga's Give'n'Take For Ruartha JW Have liked him in the past and he remains a favourite.
 So well made and balanced.
 Very elegant outline.
-Super head, good pigment and very appealing expression.
+Super head, good pigment, and very appealing expression.
 In good hard condition and well handled.
-Moved out well, but just lacked the suppleness of the younger ones to day.
+Moved out well, but just lacked the suppleness of the younger ones today.
 2 Dumbrell and Lindsay Ch Bethlyntee Bannock Sh Ch Lovely brown boy of great appeal.
 Good angles, very good in ribs.
 Liked his head and expression.
 In excellent condition for his 11 years and moved very soundly and true.
 3 Kedzierski Brodarty Midsummer Sunrise.
 PD (3, 1) 1 Bodingtons Braddabrook Voyager For Kitesover Very exciting youngster with much to offer.
 Good outline, well constructed and free of exaggerations.
-Lovely head an expression and very much everything as it should be at this age.
+Lovely head and expression and very much everything as it should be at this age.
 Quite amazing on the move for his age, powered around the ring with big easy strides.
-Definitely one to watch.
+Definitely, one to watch.
 Best Puppy 2 Cornthwaite Braddabrook Firstfooter Litter brother to 1st and very similar in many departments.
 Balanced angles, correct shape of ribcage, but lacked the length of his brother.
 Pleasing expression.
 Moved soundly but lacked the drive and panache of 1st.
 3 Harrison Hisnhers Diamond Geezer At Anfranjo